 Process Street’s Inbox makes it easy to manage time and prioritise tasks.
 The Inbox is where you’ll find all of your active workflow runs, regardless if you’re in charge of a single task or the entire workflow run.

 There will be no doubt what task you need to focus on next.
-The due dates for each task you need to complete will be clearly displayed.
+The due dates for each task you need to complete will be displayed.
 So it’s always good practice to start and end your day by inspecting your inbox.

 Doing so will give you an outlook on what to focus on next, thereby maximising productivity and minimising stress.
 Additionally, using filters, you can inspect your co-workers’ workflows.
 This will be beneficial, especially if you are working asynchronously.
 You can do so without waiting for them to log in.